We Are Here To Help You

 The Supervising Tutor’s duties:

-· frames, together with the Student, the draft individual study plan to be submitted to the Field Board for approval within one month following the enrolment;
+- frames, together with the Student, the draft individual study plan to be submitted to the Field Board for approval within two months following the start of the first year of study;

-· regularly (at least once a year) evaluates the Student’s performance, in writing informs the Field Board of the evaluation, and in case of failure to perform the tasks required may suggest termination of the studies or another measure (according to Article 8 of the Studies and Examination Regulations of Charles University) to be considered by the Field Board.
+- regularly (at least once a year) evaluates the Student’s performance, in writing informs the Field Board of the evaluation, and in case of failure to perform the tasks required may suggest termination of the studies or another measure (according to Art.
+10, part 8 of the Code of Study and Examination of Charles University) to be considered by the Field Board.

 The Supervising Tutor bears